 These regulations aren’t GPS-specific yet, but they reflect a wider trend: as location tech becomes essential infrastructure, governments want more oversight.

-What This Means for Builders and Innovators?
+What does this mean for Builders and Innovators?

 If you’re building with GPS, whether it’s fleet tracking, drone navigation, wearable tech, or location-based ads, you’re likely interacting with patented systems and algorithms.